Sabdariffa heterophylla

-Hibiscus heterophyllus, commonly known as native rosella or toilet paper bush, is a flowering plant in the family Malvaceae.
+Sabdariffa heterophylla, commonly known as native rosella or toilet paper bush, is a flowering plant in the family Malvaceae.
 It a shrub or small tree with white, pale pink or yellow flowers with a dark red centre and grows in New South Wales and Queensland.

 Description

-Hibiscus heterophyllus is a shrub or small tree with more or less smooth, prickly stems.
+Sabdariffa heterophylla is a shrub or small tree with more or less smooth, prickly stems.
 The lower leaves are egg-shaped or with 3-5 lobes, upper leaves are narrowly oval shaped to narrowly lance shaped and 5-18 cm long.
 The flowers are borne singly in leaf axils, calyx lobes lance-shaped, 20-35 mm long with a dense covering of rusty-coloured star shaped, short, matted hairs.
 The flower corolla 5-7 cm long, pale pink, white or yellow with a dark red centre.
 The fruit is 20 mm long and covered with straw-coloured short, soft, upright hairs.
 Flowering occurs from spring to summer.